Large time behavior of solutions to nonlinear beam equations: Abstract

 \section{Abstract}

-In this note we analyze the large time behavior of solutions to a class of initial/boundary problems involving a damped nonlinear beam equation.
-We show that under mild conditions on the damping term of the equation of motions the solutions of the dynamical problem converge to the solution of the stationary problem.
-We also show that this convergence is exponential.
+In this article we will investigate the large time behavior of solutions of a special class of initial/boundary value problems that involve nonlinear damped beam equations.
+We will show that the solution energies of global pseudo classical solutions to these initial/boundary value problems decay exponentially.